DevNinja817/vending-machine/README.md

 ## Time Spent on the Project
 Work on this project is ongoing.
 We are committed to resolving the current build issues and enhancing the overall functionality of the vending machine system.

+## Acknowledgments

+- The Microchip Team for providing a robust and easy-to-use development environment for PIC microcontrollers.
+- The University of Huddersfield for their support and resources.